DataDog/hiring-engineers/answers.md

 > The collector runs every 15-20 seconds depending on how many integrations are enabled.
 If the interval on this Agent happens to be every 20 seconds, then the Agent collects and includes the Agent check.
 The next time it collects 20 seconds later, it sees that 20 is less than 30 and doesn’t collect the custom Agent check.
 The next time it sees that the time since last run was 40 which is greater than 30 and therefore the Agent check is collected.

-This would come into play later on in the challenge.
+This explains why, later in the challenge, I observed that the actual collection interval varied between 40 seconds and 60 seconds.

 # Visualizing Data